bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Marking up the HTML document to be easily read by other developers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The display: inline-block Value
+Display: inline difference is that display inline-block allows setting a width and height on the element.
+Also, with display: inline-block, the top and bottom margins/paddings are respected, but with display: inline they are not

 3. What are the 4 areas of the box model?

+Boxes are composed of four parts defined by their respective edges: the content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Cross axis

 5. Explain why git is valuable to a team of developers.

+    git allows collaborator to easily push code to a shared repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.